joinmarket-webui/jam-docker/readme.md

 - standalone: UI + joinmarket clientserver

 ## Test
-The docker-compose setup will start 3 joinmarket-ui container.
+The docker-compose setup will start 3 joinmarket-ui containers.
 Two "standalone" container connecting to the same bitcoin-core instance.
 One "ui-only" container connecting to the second standalone container.